opencpu/opencpu.js/README.md

  * `function` - Name of the function (string).
 E.g: `"rnorm"`
  * `args` - Object with arguments.
 Will be converted to JSON.
 E.g: `{n:10, mean:5}`
  * `handler` - Callback function.
-Callback has one argument: `Location` (Location of the resulting temporary session).
+Callback has one argument: `Location` (Path of resulting output).

 Note that the library by default assumes it is exactly one level deep in the package directory tree, e.g. under `/www`.
 If you wish put the application elsewhere, you might need to modify `opencpu.r_path` accordingly.

-Hypothetical example if the application would be part of a package with a function `rnorm` similar to the `stats` package:
+Hypothetical example if the app would be in a package with a function `rnorm` similar to the `stats` one:

     var jqxhr = opencpu.r_fun_call("rnorm", {n:10, mean:5}, function(location) {
       alert("Success! " + location);